workla/SimpleTweet/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+  - I collected data for number of likes and retweets for each tweet to display next to them.
+I also change the vector file to resemble the Twitter feel when the user has liked or retweeted the particular tweet.

 ## Video Walkthrough